Motorized bicycle

-A motorized bicycle is a bicycle with a motor or engine and transmission used either to power the vehicle unassisted, or to assist with pedalling.
+A motorized bicycle is a bicycle with a motor or engine and transmission used either to power the vehicle unassisted, or to assist with pedaling.
 Since it sometimes retains both pedals and a discrete connected drive for rider-powered propulsion, the motorized bicycle is in technical terms a true bicycle, albeit a power-assisted one.
 Typically they are incapable of speeds above 52 km/h; however, in recent years larger motors have been built, allowing bikes to reach speeds of upwards of 113 km/h (70 mph).

 Powered by a variety of engine types and designs, the motorized bicycle formed the prototype for what would later become the motor driven cycle.

 Terminology

 The term motorized bicycle refers to just a bicycle combining pedal power and internal combustion engine power.
 However, the term could be used as an umbrella category to refer to bicycles using sources besides pedal power.
 Electric bicycles technically could be in the category of motorized bicycles but instead of using internal combustion engines as a combination it is driven by electric motors which power from pedals and batteries.
 Mopeds are also almost motorized bicycles since they function the same way as these vehicles but with engines less than 50 cc.

 The term motorized bicycle should not be confused with motorcycle since this type of vehicle uses a combination of pedal power and engine power whereas motorcycles are purely either internal combustion engine or electric motor powered.